-Vietnamese food has been highly appreciated internationally so far thanks to the global popularity of some prominent dishes, such as Pho and Banh mi.
+Vietnamese food has been highly appreciated internationally so far thanks to the global popularity of some prominent dishes, such as Pho.
 Meanwhile, Vietnamese cuisine is considered as one of the unique cuisines in East Asia.
 Read this article to know what to eat in your upcoming trip to Vietnam.

 1. Banh mi - The Vietnamese sandwich

 Banh mi, or the Vietnamese sandwich, is one of the most popular street foods in Vietnam that many tourists want to try.
 It is considered one of the most prominent remnants of the French colonial period in the South, aside from architectural works, because it was first created in the 19th century and inspired by the French baguette.

 Over many years, the locals have changed this Vietnamese food in many ways to adapt to Vietnamese culture.
 Specifically, inside banh mi, they fill it with many ingredients like pork, egg, cucumber, pickled carrot, daikon radish, scallion and cilantro, depending on the demands of food enthusiasts.